Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Discussion

 \section{Discussion}

 In this work, we identified the weights associated with the FP and FN predictions as the reason for the poor calibration associated with the DSC loss, and used this to provide a reformulation, known as the DSC++ loss, which uses a $\gamma$ parameter to more heavily penalise overconfident predictions.
-We observed significantly improved calibration using the DSC++ loss over the DSC loss, measured using the NLL and Brier scores, across five well-validated open-source datasets.
+We observed significantly improved calibration using the DSC++ loss over the DSC loss, measured using the NLL and Brier scores, across six well-validated open-source datasets, including both 2D binary and 3D multi-class segmentation tasks.
 Furthermore, we demonstrated that the variants of the DSC loss inherit poor calibration, while those using DSC++ variants led to significant improvements in calibration.
 Finally, we evaluated the effect of softmax thresholding on the DSC loss and DSC++ loss, where little variation in recall or precision was observed with the DSC loss, in comparison to the significant variation achievable using the DSC++ loss.

 Modifying the loss function, rather than the network or training setup, is the most intuitive solution to improve calibration.
 This is because with optimal training, it is the loss function that primarily determines the calibration quality of the resulting segmentation outputs.
 Optimisation with the DSC loss will encourage overconfident predictions (Figure 1), and therefore methods---such as MC dropout or deep ensembling---may improve calibration, but do not address the direct cause of the issue.
-Importantly, both MC dropout and deep ensembling significant increase inference time, with the second one further requiring additional computational resources to handle predictions from multiple networks.
+Importantly, both MC dropout and deep ensembling significant increase inference time, with the latter requiring additional computational resources to handle predictions from multiple networks.
 Furthermore, MC dropout requires modifying networks to include dropout layers, and this may not be compatible with certain architectures.